 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Approximately 30.5 million shares of our common stock are eligible to be sold into the market, unless held by one of our affiliates, in which case the resale of those securities is subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended, or Rule 144.
-Moreover, holders of an aggregate of approximately 18.3 million shares of our common stock as of December 31, 2016 have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
+Moreover, holders of an aggregate of approximately 18.3 million shares of our common stock as of December 31, 2017 have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 promulgated under the Securities Act of 1933, as amended, or the Securities Act, or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
 We have also registered and intend to continue to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.